 Scott: And I may not be rinsing the sink as good as I should, ’cause it kinda has a smell, too.

 Me: Please pay someone to clean the boat before I come back.

 Scott’s answer to the squashing the smell?
 When I talked to him the next day, he’d sprayed some body spray into the air conditioning vents, so the smell would travel down into the stateroom.
 I told him I was actually fine with that, but to still do the laundry, and shower more often!
 Thankfully, when I came back, everything smelled and looked normal.

-In the meantime, Pete, our neighbor across the pier, had to empty his fuel tanks for repairs, and offered it to us…free of charge.
+Pete, our neighbor across the pier, had to empty his fuel tanks for repairs.
+With nowhere to put it, and time getting short, he offered it to us…free of charge.
 Scott just had to get it from Pete’s boat to ours.

 After waiting in vain for the mechanic at the marina to help out with pumping the fuel, Scott went to town and bought 100 feet of hose, removed his pump from our engine room, assembled everything on the pier, and pumped 350 – 400 gallons of fuel from Pete’s boat, across the pier and into our tanks.